ranjanrai12/angular-prep/src/app/theory/angular/interview-question.md

 - better support for user with slow internet connection

 #### If i want to deploy my angular project to prod what are the things need to do with the project.

+- code review and cleanup
+- ng build --prod (tree shaking, minification, uglification)
+- Use https in api call
+- Authentication and authorization

 #### What is CORS ? - `completed`